All sections of society are failing

 - repeating fallacies

-- not judging between competing points of view
+- not dealing well with competing points of view.

 - lobbying governments not to take effective action